-In order to appraise the subjects' contribution for each group map, a group significance map was generated for each group as shown in Fig.2.
+To appraise the subjects' contribution for each group map, a group significance map was generated for each group as shown in Figure 2.
 This figure helps to visualize the variance of the separation results comparing the group members with the group map.
-The maximum commonality significance value for the three groups are higher than 0.8; group 1 has the least variance and group 3 has the most variance.
+The maximum commonality significance value for the three groups are higher than 0.8; Group 1 has the least variance and Group 3 has the most variance.